AchrefFast/Frontend-Mentor---E-commerce-product-page/README.md

-# Frontend Mentor - Interactive comments section solution
+# Frontend Mentor - E-commerce product page solution

-This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
+This is a solution to the [E-commerce product page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents